GSA/digitalgov.gov/content/authors/kristal-byrd/_index.md

 pronoun: ""

 # Email — If you include an email address, it will be displayed on your profile page
 email:

 # Bio — keep it under 50 words
 bio: "Kristal Byrd manages the user experience program of the Office of Strategic Communication (OSC) in the U.S. General Services Administration (GSA).
-She advocates for data-informed design and develops strategy to improve the user experience of GSA digital assets.
+She advocates for data-informed design and develops strategy to improve the user experience of GSA digital assets."
-"

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url:

 # Agency Full Name [e.g. U.S. General Services Administration]
 agency_full_name: "U.S. General Services Administration"